Creativity from averages: the view for AI, with maths from middle school

 TLDR: Averaging may produce novel results, and even extreme results

 Scientific results are evaluated through and distributed in scientific publications.
-The list of publications below and its informal list of keywords give an idea of what specific linguistic phenomena I have been interested in, and what connex domains beyond traditional linguistics I have worked on.
+The list of publications below and its informal list of keywords give an idea of what domains I have worked on.

 Links in the entries may lead to more material: scripts for